igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 What I hate about installing gems, is that `ri` and `rdoc` usually are extremely slow.
 I never use this offline documentation anyway, and it's faily easy to disable the generation of it and speed up your gem installs, just put this in `~/.gemrc`:

-{% highlight bash %}
+{% highlight ruby %}
-gem --no-ri --no-rdoc
+gem: --no-ri --no-rdoc
 {% endhighlight %}

 Then you should be up and running!
 Verify it: